Solo travelers are often flexible travelers.

 When it comes to being flexible with the timing of your trip, a few days in one direction or the other can save you on the cost of a flight.

-But much more exciting than that, by traveling on the shoulder season which may be a month or two in one direction or the other, you can save money on your entire trip .
-You can save on the price of your:
+But much more exciting than that, by traveling on the shoulder season which may be a month or two in one direction or the other, you can save money on your entire trip.
+You can save on:

-Even restaurants will have less expensive menus on the shoulder season.
+Even restaurants may have less expensive menus on the shoulder season.

 The Pros and Cons of the Shoulder Season